michael-milette/moodle-theme_gcweb/README.md

 ## System Requirements

-WET-BOEW-Moodle will initially be released for Moodle 3.7 (or 3.8) in fall of 2019.
-Details of [Web server, database and web browser requirements](https://docs.moodle.org/dev/Moodle_3.7_release_notes#Server_requirements) can be found on Moodle.org.
-Support for other versions of Moodle may be added at a later date depending on the level of interest.
+WET-BOEW-Moodle is initially released for Moodle 3.9 for accessibility reasons.
+Details of [Web server, database and web browser requirements](https://docs.moodle.org/dev/Moodle_3.9_release_notes#Server_requirements) can be found on Moodle.org.
+Support for other newer versions of Moodle may be added at a later date depending on the level of interest.

 Note: The WET-BOEW-Moodle theme will also include web based mobile support on iOS and Android devices.